ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

 kubectl get rayjobs.ray.io rayjob-sample-shutdown -o jsonpath='{.status.jobStatus}'
 ```

-## Step 9: Check whether the KubeRay operator deletes the RayCluster and the submitter or not
+## Step 9: Check if the KubeRay operator deletes the RayCluster and the submitter

 ```sh
 # List the RayCluster custom resources in the `default` namespace.
 The RayCluster and the submitter Kubernetes